paul-grassi/800-63-3/sp800-63b/sec3_definitions.md

 A type of publication issued by NIST.
 Specifically, the Special Publication 800-series reports on the Information Technology Laboratory's research, guidelines, and outreach efforts in computer security, and its collaborative activities with industry, government, and academic organizations.

 #### Strongly Bound Credentials
-Credentials that describe the binding between a user and token in a tamper-evident fashion.
-(For more discussion, see Section 7.1.1.)
+Credentials that are bound to a subscriber in a tamper-evident fashion.

 #### Subscriber
 A party who has received a credential bound to an authenticator from a CSP.